 Discover the Landscape of Sheridan and the Big Horn Mountains

-The valley surrounding Sheridan also contributes to the area's uniqueness.
-To the east, stretch endless miles of pristine prairie ranch land.
-To the south and west, the Big Horn Mountains jut from the landscape, displaying a breathtaking glimpse of Mother Nature's handiwork and protecting the valley from Wyoming's notorious wind.
-Steeped in history, the valley stands as a piece of the old frontier.
-Sioux Indian tribes and US Cavalrymen battled it out in the hills of Sheridan County, and buffalo roamed the countryside which to this day brims with wildlife.
+Engulfed in natural beauty and deeply rooted in its rich history, the Sheridan Valley stands as a living tribute to the Old Frontier.
+Sioux Indian tribes and US Cavalrymen battled it out in the hills of Sheridan County, while buffalo roamed the countryside that to this day still brims with wildlife.
 Much like Sheridan itself, the Valley of the Big Horns is truly one of the last best places to put down roots in America's west.

 Spread your wings and live the wide open spaces kind of life in Big Horn, where rich farmlands, thriving ranches, and untarnished tracts of undeveloped land can still be found.

 An idyllic community tucked serenely along the scenic Tongue River, Ranchester truly is the consummate rustic Wyoming town, complete with out-of-this-world panoramic mountain views.

 Find a simple, quiet life in Story, where the loudest noise is water rushing through the creeks or wind in the trees, where aspen line scenic trails and heavy pine scents the spring air.

 Nestled into the rolling hills at the junction of the Tongue River and the Little Tongue River, Dayton perfectly blends small-town community with the open spaces of cowboy country.